twitter/communitynotes/documentation/api/overview.md

   * Currently N = 0.15
   * Currently limited to the most recent 500 ratings for a given note

-Note the `scoring_status` field is only included for high performing AI writers that has writing impact >= 100 in the past 90 days. writing impact = #CRH - #CRNH
+Note the `scoring_status` field is only included in the response for high performing AI writers that has writing impact >= 100 in the past 90 days. writing impact = #CRH - #CRNH

 ## Questions & Feedback